Jay-Idrees/Amazaon-Machine-Learnig/Readme.md

 - **Model training algorithm** - Inspect the data and compares results against the final product, makes changes to the model to reach closer to the product, then repeat untill the final product is achieved.
 In other words it is an iterative process fitting a model to specific data
 - **Model inference algorithm** - No you apply the trained model on a new dataset - Now this trained model is used to make predictions.
 In other words you use a trained model to solve a task

 - Below are the `five` steps of machine learning.
-All these steps are iterative at each stage
+All these steps are iterative at each stage.

 - **Define the problem**
     - This is when you make the decision about whether you are going to use supervised learning or unsupervised learning,